-Discover how you can earn points as you spend and the value of the rewards you can redeem with our ANZ Rewards guide.
+How to earn up to 3 points per $1 you spend and maximise the rewards you can redeem with ANZ Rewards.

 ANZ Rewards Credit Card